-The big annual arts challenge from Knight Foundation.
-Anyone can apply and there is no fee to apply, so definitely check it out.
+The annual Arts Challenge is open from the Knight Foundation.
+They have millions to give away and anyone can apply, so definitely check it out.

 “Whether you are an arts organization or a small collective, a longtime South Florida artist or someone who moved to town recently, we want to hear from you,” said Dennis Scholl, vice president of arts for Knight Foundation.
 “Our goal is to make art general in South Florida.
 We do that through the challenge, and finding the best grassroots ideas for bringing our community together through the arts.”